devleaks/simpleteller.js/docs/charts.md

 # Chart Types and Data Presentation

-While the package used ([c3](http://c3js.org/), [d3](https://d3js.org)) are capable of higly sophisticated graphic displays, Storyteller aims at, and purposely limits itself to, very simple, clear, straightforward, bold, graphs.
+While the package used ([c3](http://c3js.org/), [d3](https://d3js.org)) are capable of higly sophisticated graphic displays, Simpleteller aims at, and purposely limits itself to, very simple, clear, straightforward, bold, graphs.

 Most graphs are animated but not interfactive.